-The first and most accessible choice when thinking about where to buy a Russian Tortoise is a pet shop.
+The first and most accessible choice when thinking about where to buy Russian Tortoises in the United States is a pet shop.

-If pets are to be bought from a pet shop, check the reputation and the atmosphere of the shop first.
-A diet of pet shop food may not be the best diet for a Russian Tortoise, so it is also a good idea to find out what these animals are being fed.
+If reptiles are to be bought from a reptile shop, check the reputation and the atmosphere of the shop first.
+A diet of pet shop food may not be the best Russian Tortoise diet, so it is also a good idea to find out what these reptiles are being fed.

-Buyers are able to obtain a Russian Tortoise from the internet, from a private buyer or from a reptile show.
+Buyers are able to obtain Russian Tortoises from the internet thanks to shipping, from a private buyer, or from a reptile show.
 There are some important points to note wherever an animal is acquired from.
 These are:

-- Checking or asking how the animal is or has been housed.
+- Getting information or asking how the animal is or has been housed.

-- Obtaining references if a tortoise is purchased from an individual buyer.
+- Obtaining references if tortoises are purchased from an individual buyer.

-- Being sure to get an agreement or certificate stating that the animal is in good health and that it will be handled carefully if it is being sent from a distance.
+- Being sure to get an agreement or certificate stating that the reptiles are in good health and that they will be handled carefully if it is being sent from a distance.

 - Checking the tortoise’s condition.
-This may include checking the eyes, the breath, the carapace and scutes, the nose, the feet and the tail of the tortoise.
+This may include checking the eyes, the breath, the carapace and scutes, the nose, the feet, and the tail of the tortoise.
 Make sure to also check for parasites.
 Action should be taken right away if it is clear that the animal has difficulty breathing.

-Whatever method has brought a Russian Tortoise into the home to be kept as a pet, it is very important to be well-informed about this finicky and refined little animal in order to give him/her the best care possible.
-As a first step, it is usually a good idea to take the tortoise to a vet for a check-over.
-The vet will know if the tortoise has any hidden parasites or diseases as well as weighing and measuring it so that its growth and health can be recorded.
+Whatever method has brought a Russian Tortoise into the home to be kept as a pet reptile, it is very important to be well-informed about this finicky and refined little animal in order to give him/her the best care possible.
+As a first step, it is usually a good idea to take you reptiles to a veterinarian for a check-over.
+The veterinarian will know if the tortoise has any hidden parasites or diseases, such as salmonella bacteria, as well as weighing and measuring it so that its growth and health can be recorded.

-The Russian Tortoise is an herbivore; its diet consists of leafy greens, flowers and weeds.
+Russian Tortoises are reptiles and herbivores; their diet consists of leafy greens, flowers, and weeds.
 Water is also a very important element in this creature’s diet.

-A Russian Tortoise needs an environment which gives the tortoise the ability to burrow and that allows it to aestivate, to hibernate if it wishes to, or to retire from the heat of the day.
+Russian Tortoises need an environment that gives them the ability to burrow and that allows them to aestivate, to hibernate if they wish to, or to retire from the heat of the day.

-A Russian Tortoise needs to be kept fairly dry, although it needs to soak sometimes.
+Russian Tortoises need to be kept fairly dry in their living conditions, although they need to soak sometimes.

 They also aestivate or hibernate and need a space where they can retreat from the heat of a summer’s day.

 Don’t forget that Russian Tortoises are very active and that they will try to escape by climbing over or digging under their enclosure.
-The enclosure must be high enough to defeat the tortoise’s climbing skills and have a fence or something similar which has been dug into the ground by at least twelve inches.
+The enclosure walls must be high enough to defeat the tortoise’s climbing skills and have a fence or something similar which has been dug into the ground by at least twelve inches.
 They also appreciate any living or non-living objects which can break their line of sight; Tortoises need to keep it interesting!
-The addition of clumps of live herbs (those that are edible by a Russian Tortoise.) logs or piles of stones will be a good sight-break for the tortoise.
-Another tip is that larger is always better for this tortoise as they like to move around and even hide in their enclosures.
+The addition of clumps of live herbs (those that are edible by a Russian Tortoise.) logs or piles of stones will be a good sight-break for it.
+Another tip is that larger is always better for Russian Tortoises, as they like to move around and even hide in their enclosures.

-The best option for Russian Tortoise home is an outdoor enclosure.
+The best option for a home is an outdoor enclosure.
 This can be landscaped with edible plants while the outdoor environment also allows the tortoise to bask in the sun if it is not too hot.
 A tunnel for the tortoise’s periods of aestivation &/or hibernation is necessary.

 Temperature and Lighting

-When it comes to their correct temperature and lighting, an indoor tortoise enclosure should be fitted with a basking area in which the temperature is approximately 90-95ᵒ F.
+When it comes to their correct temperature and lighting, an indoor enclosure should be fitted with a basking area in which the daytime temperatures are approximately 90-95ᵒ F.

-At the other end of the enclosure temperatures should cool to approximately 70ᵒ F, while during the night time a Russian Tortoise will feel comfortable with a temperature of approximately 60ᵒ.
+At the other end of the enclosure, temperatures should cool to approximately 70ᵒ F, while during the night time Russian Tortoises will feel comfortable with temperatures of approximately 60ᵒ.

 These temperatures should be fairly strictly maintained and a thermometer may be used to ascertain this.
 Ceramic emitters and under-tank heaters may be used as primary sources of heat.

-A Russian Tortoise will thrive in an environment which has twelve hours of light and an equivalent twelve hours of dark.
+Russian Tortoises will thrive in a habitat enclosure that has twelve hours of light and an equivalent twelve hours of dark.

-These equivalent periods of light and dark will keep the tortoise in peak condition, whereas too much light and heat may cause aestivation; if kept in too cool a climate the Russian Tortoise will not digest its food.
+These equivalent periods of light and dark will keep tortoises in peak condition, whereas too much light and heat may cause aestivation; if kept in too cool a climate, Russian Tortoises will not digest properly.

-A full spectrum lighting system with UVB rays is a necessity - the tortoise must have a good source of the vitamin D3 in its body to keep them healthy and the body temperature at an optimal level – the UV light help to create Vitamin D3.
-A tortoise that is kept outdoors will absorb vitamin D3 from the sun.
+A full spectrum UV light system with UVB rays is a necessity - the tortoise must have a good source of vitamin D3 in its body to keep them healthy and the body temperature at an optimal level – the UV light help to create Vitamin D3.
+Tortoises that are kept outdoors will absorb vitamin D3 from the sun.

 Substrate and Bedding

-There is some debate about the perfect product to use to create a healthy substrate in the Russian Tortoise enclosure.
+There is some debate about the perfect product to use to create a healthy substrate in the enclosure.

-For some tortoise owners the best possible substrate is a mix of play sand and coir or loam.
+For some owners, the best possible substrate is a mix of play sand and coir or loam.

 A mix of sand and garden soil is also well-recommended, as is an admixture of peat moss.

-The substrate should definitely be deep enough for a tortoise to be able to burrow, so this depth can be from ten inches up to three feet.
+The substrate should definitely be deep enough for tortoises to be able to burrow, so this depth can be from ten inches up to three feet.

-Organic topsoil over a hay made from timothy grass or Bermuda grass is also a good option.
+Organic topsoil over hay made from timothy grass or Bermuda grass is also a good option.

-A Russian Tortoise needs some humidity in its environment, but the substrate mix that is chosen should not be one that will easily become moldy.
+Russian Tortoises need some humidity in their habitat enclosure, but the substrate mix that is chosen should not be one that will easily become moldy.
 It is not advisable to use a substrate of a substance that holds water such as alfalfa.

-The Russian Tortoise is a grazer whose natural behavior is to eat large amounts of weeds leaves and flowers before returning to hibernation.
+Russian Tortoises are grazers whose natural behavior is to eat large amounts of weeds leaves and flowers before returning to hibernation.

-This tortoise hibernates in the cold months and it may also aestivate because it is uncomfortable in high temperatures.
+These tortoises hibernate in the cold months and they may also aestivate because it is uncomfortable in high temperatures.

 The term aestivation refers to a semi-conscious sleep period during the summer, while the term hibernation refers to semi-conscious sleeping period during the winter.

-Some of the foods which are safe for the Russian Tortoise and which keep it healthy are:
+Some of the foods which are safe for Russian Tortoises and which keep them healthy are: